 The two men exchanged business cards and agreed to meet at a later date.
 “So that was the genesis of the High Line—that first community board meeting where no one else was interested in trying to save it,” Robert says of that fateful meeting.
 “I think we had both looked around, realized that no one else was doing anything, and that if something was going to be done, we would need to start it ourselves.”

-To have moved from the seemingly certain prospect of demolition, to the recent opening of the lats section of the original High Line at the Spur this spring.
-It’s great reminder of the amazing journey of the High Line over these past 20 years, and all of the people that have helped make it possible.
+To have moved from the seemingly certain prospect of demolition to the 2019 opening of the last section of the original High Line at the Spur is a great reminder of the amazing journey of the High Line over these past 20+ years, and all of the people that have helped make it possible.

 You can also read the original New York Times article, “Up, But Not Running, on the West Side,” that spurred Josh and Robert to action.